matanox/extractor/readme.md

 [![Build Status](https://travis-ci.org/CANVE/extractor.svg?branch=master)](https://travis-ci.org/CANVE/extractor)

+#Note:
+the official repo is now at https://github.com/CANVE and co-committers are welcome.
+Work will resume in few weeks/months.

 Extracts and normalizes the type relationships and call graph of scala sbt projects, through an sbt plugin which injects a compiler plugin and normalizes data across projects.
 Currently the project only publishes locally and you need to [drop us a line on gitter](https://gitter.im/CANVE/canve?utm_source=share-link&utm_medium=link&utm_campaign=share-link) to get the up-to-date getting started instructions.

 ### development notes: